jverho/SSI-Biometric-Authentication/README.md

-# SSI with Biometric Authentication
+# SSI system with Biometric Authentication

 The project consists of JavaScript files and smart contracts enabling biometric authentication in an SSI system.